iamwx/face-recognition-iam-android-sdk/README.md

         - `groupId`: Group in which Recognition has been performed
         - `userId`: Unique id of the user recognized by Recognition
         - `userInfo`: Some more details about the user
-        - `imageUri`: SON Array of String in which first element indicates the local file path of the face image on which user has been recognized
+        - `imageUri`: JSON Array of String in which first element indicates the local file path of the face image on which user has been recognized
+    - Capture Mode:
+    	- `imageUri`: JSON Array of String in which first element indicates the local file path of the face image that has been captured

 ##### Adding HVFrCamera View to your Activity/Fragment